BEST COST SAVING TIPS FOR CAR OWNERS

 On the interstate, aggressive driving can reduce gas mileage by up to 33%, and on city streets, it can reduce it by 5%.

 At speeds more than 60 mph, gas mileage drops significantly.
-Every every mile over 60 costs an extra 10 cents per gallon.
+Every mile over 60 costs an extra 10 cents per gallon.
 Utilize cruise control to improve fuel efficiency.